rges-pit/rges-pit.github.io/docs/_pages/data_challenge.md

 3) One final submission per team.
 4) Submissions must pass format validation with the submission tool.
 5) One designated team lead/contact person.
-6) Communication with experience microlensers is encouraged.
+6) Communication with experienced microlensers is encouraged.

 ### Challenge Tiers